about the YEO network

 Raquel Jones is originally from Orlando, Florida, and is a graduate of Florida A&M University where she majored in Political Science with a focus in Global Security.
 In the past, Raquel served as a legislative intern in the Florida House of Representatives.
 There she managed constituent relations, assisted in organizing legislative events, and reviewed pertinent policy analysis in preparation for committee and constituent meetings.

-Currently, Raquel is the Program Manager for the Young Elected Officials (YEO) Network.
-By exchanging ideas, networking with like-minded elected officials, developing leadership skills, and connecting with policy development organizations and think tanks, the YEO Network empower members to transform their political vision into action.
+Currently, Raquel is PFAW's Director of Youth Leadership Programs and Director of the Young Elected Officials (YEO) Network.
+By exchanging ideas, networking with like-minded elected officials, developing leadership skills, and connecting with policy development organizations and think tanks, the YEO Network empowers members to transform their political vision into action.
 The YEO Network provides these officials several support mechanisms, with the ultimate goal of producing an enduring pipeline of progressive national leaders.